prastya28/kaskus-tailwind/README.md

 ### Problem

-When I set the left sidebar to "sticky top" the dropdown menu get burried under the sidebar.
+I want the left sidebar to be **_sticky top_** just like one of the right sidebar.
+But, when I set the left sidebar to **_sticky top_** the navbar dropdown menu get burried under the sidebar.
+So, I just leave it without the **_sticky top_** for now.

-[Like this](https://github.com/prastya28/kaskus-tailwind/blob/main/public/assets/img/problem_02.png) instead of just like the screenshot below.
+[Like this](https://github.com/prastya28/kaskus-tailwind/blob/main/public/assets/img/problem_03.png) instead of just like the screenshot below.

 ### Screenshot